Yuba Community College District

 Ms. Burbank is the mother of two and grandmother of four.

-Mr. David Wheeler represents Trustee Area 3, which includes a portion of Sutter County (Nuestro, Franklin, Brittan, Meridian, and Winship Elementary School District and Live Oak and Yuba City Unified School District).
-Mr. Wheeler was first elected to the Board in 2010, re-elected in 2014 and 2018.
-His current term expires in 2022.
+Ms. Andrews represents Trustee Area 3, which includes a portion of Sutter County (Nuestro, Franklin, Brittan, Meridian, and Winship Elementary School District and Live Oak and Yuba City Unified School District).

 Douglas Harris – Area 7

 Mr. Harris represents Trustee Area 7 consisting of Lake County (Konocti and Middletown Unified School Districts), Colusa County (Maxwell, Princeton, and Williams Unified School Districts), Glen County (Stony Creek Joint Unified School District) and a portion of Sutter County.
 He has lived in the Yuba Community College District of Lake County for 48 years.
 During that time he has raised children, worked, recreated, and volunteered extensively in Lake County.